Edoardo-Fratarcangeli/ImageToCommentConverter/README.md

 # ImageToCommentConverter
-Python snippet that converts a simple image ( for example a paint draw ) in a block of code, given the specific language
+Python snippet that converts a simple image ( for example a paint draw ) in a block of code, given the specific language.